Virtual Proxy Design Pattern Real-Time Example in C#

 Step 4: Client

 In our example, the Main method of the Program class is going to be the Client.
 So, please modify the Main method of the Program class as shown below.
 First, we create the object of ProxyImage to display the Tiger Image and then call the DisplayImage method three times.
-In this case, the first call to the DisplayImage method will create the RealImage instance and hence it will load the image from the disk.
-But from the 2nd call onwards to the DisplayImage method, it will use the existing RealImage instance and hence it will not load the image from the disk.
-This process is also the same for the 2nd proxy object creation to display the Lion Image.
+In this case, the first call to the DisplayImage method will create the RealImage instance, and hence, it will load the image from the disk.
+But from the 2nd call onwards to the DisplayImage method, it will use the existing RealImage instance, and hence, it will not load the image from the disk.
+This process is the same for the 2nd proxy object creation to display the Lion Image.

 using System;